aashakadesai/NLP_Project_HENIN/README.md

 ### Table of results

-The results we gained from comparing the HENIN model with other baseline models can be seen below.
+We used 5-fold stratified crossvalidation to evaluate the HENIN model with other baselines.
+The results we gained can be seen below.

 |Dataset   | Model | Accuracy  | Precision  | Recall  | F1   |
 |----------|-------|------|-------|------|------|